StacyCash/blog-posts/general/2024/getting-there/Getting there....md

 # published_at: 2024-06-25 19:55 +0000
 ---

+Since February 2022 I have been on sick leave due to Long Covid, [POTS](https://en.wikipedia.org/wiki/Postural_orthostatic_tachycardia_syndrome), and Chronic Fatigue.
 Last week I had an assessment from the government because I have been on sick leave for so long.
 I have no idea what the result is; I'll find out in time I guess.

 It's hard to think that it's been 16 months since I was first ill, and mind blowing that I'm still only working 4 to 5 hours a day.